tmeacham/DateTime-Truncation-Functions/README.md

 # Datetime Truncation User-Defined Functions for SQL Server

 This project contains two user-defined functions.
 One is a scalar-value function; the other is table-valued function.
-Both functions round datetime values down to specified interval defined in the parameter list.
+Both functions round datetime values truncated (rounded down) to specified interval defined in the parameter list.
 These functions were designed to be used together.
 The table-valued function generates a range of dates at a specified interval for a timeline.
 The scalar-value function is designed to transform a datetime field in an aggregation query for summarization of values against consistent datetime frequency interval.

 Examples: Sales by week, average call volume every 15 minutes, widgets made per hour.